List of Newfoundland and Labrador by-elections

 The list of Newfoundland and Labrador by-elections includes every by-election held in the Canadian province of Newfoundland and Labrador.
 By-elections occur whenever there is a vacancy in the House of Assembly, although an imminent general election may allow the vacancy to remain until the dissolution of parliament.
-Starting in 1862 incumbent members were required to recontest their seats upon being appointed to Cabinet.
+Starting in 1862, incumbent members were required to recontest their seats upon being appointed to the Cabinet.
 This requirement was temporarily abolished due to World War I in 1917 and was permanently abolished in 1928.
 These Ministerial by-elections were almost always uncontested.